Post-Selection Distributional Model Evaluation: Additional Illustrations

 In this section, we provide additional illustrations for concepts introduced in the main text.

 Fig. \ref{fig:miscoverage_example} illustrates the definition of a miscoverage event $\mathcal{O}_k$, as defined in \eqref{eq:not_covered}.

-Figure~\ref{fig:width_analysis} illustrates the band width (\ref{eq:width_general_new}) achieved by PS-DME when using the e-calibrators in (\ref{eq:power_e-calibrator}) with selected values of parameters $\tau$, as well as with the optimal calibrator parameter $\tau$ in \eqref{eq:optimal_calibrator}, together with the band width (\ref{eq:width_split_new}) obtained by SS-DME, as a function of the dataset split ratio $n_k^\text{sel}/n_k$ for a fixed value $\delta|\mathcal{K}|/K = 0.01$.
+Fig.~\ref{fig:width_analysis} illustrates the band width (\ref{eq:width_general_new}) achieved by PS-DME when using the e-calibrators in (\ref{eq:power_e-calibrator}) with selected values of parameters $\tau$, as well as with the optimal calibrator parameter $\tau$ in \eqref{eq:optimal_calibrator}, together with the band width (\ref{eq:width_split_new}) obtained by SS-DME, as a function of the dataset split ratio $n_k^\text{eval}/n_k$ for fixed values $\delta = 0.1$ and $\delta|\mathcal{K}|/K = 0.01$.
 The intersection of the curves corresponding to PS-DME and SS-DME occurs at the threshold (\ref{eq:compare_width_general_vs_split_rho}) identified in Lemma \ref{lemma:compare_ps_dme_split} beyond which SS-DME yields a smaller width.
-It is observed that the choice of $\tau$ in (\ref{eq:optimal_calibrator}) yields the larger range of values of the ratio $n_k^\text{eval}/n_k$ over which PS-DME is advantageous over SS-DME.
+It is observed that the choice of $\tau$ in (\ref{eq:optimal_calibrator}) yields the larger range of values of the ratio $n_k^\mathrm{eval}/n_k$ over which PS-DME is advantageous over SS-DME.